ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/tester-cli-transaction.md

 [INFO]: Waiting 20 seconds to apply transactions
 [ERROR]: Transaction 'fcb6ac6b3b220b23dbaf64753864c4561ac3c8857c184ec793ec8d064728f8d8' should not have vendorField value 'Transaction 1'
 ```

 (Give or take a few ERROR messages).

-In my case, 3 transfers were made: one from my original wallet, and two to the randomly picked recipient (sending to itself).
+In my case, three transfers were made: one from my original wallet, and two to the randomly picked recipient (sending to itself).

 [More details](https://dexplorer.ark.io/wallets/D97JHmrxQ4Q4SzKRKq89pGDwJ4JaokPcmk).